kubernetes-retired/external-storage/docs/deployment.md

 Decide how to run nfs-provisioner.
 It can be run in Kubernetes as a pod or outside of Kubernetes as a standalone container or binary.
 See [here](#a-note-on-deciding-how-to-run) for help on deciding between a pod and deployment; in short, if you want to back your shares with persistent storage, running a deployment & service has some benefits.

+If you are running in OpenShift, see [here](#a-note-on-running-in-openshift) for information on what authorizations the the pod needs.

 ### In Kubernetes - Pod

 Edit the `provisioner` argument in the `args` field in `deploy/kube-config/pod.yaml` to be the provisioner's name you decided on.
 Create the pod.